minutebase/ember-can/UPGRADING.md

 ## From v2.0.0

+### New features
+1. If you pass `undefined` as a model to `can` or `cannot` it do not override a model defined in class definition.
+2. You can override property parser per each Ability class, overriding `parseProperty()` method to use eg. custom prefix like `is` (isReadable) instead of `can` (canReadable)
+3. You can now get a value for specific ability using CanService#valueFor, eg. `this.can.valueFor('createProjects', 'account', model, properties)`

 ### Deprecations
 1. You will not longer be able to import `CanMixin` as it will be removed.
 You can reproduce its behavior using `can` service and its methods.
 2. `import { CanService } from 'ember-can'` -> `import CanService from 'ember-can/services/can'`